Menu

 Mesothelioma Palliative Care Options

-The symptoms of mesothelioma can range from uncomfortable, to painful, to life-threatening.
-However, there are things you and your doctors can do to relieve pain and mitigate these symptoms.
-Some of these options include surgical procedures, chemotherapy, radiation, steroids, pain medicine, and complementary therapies.
+The symptoms of mesothelioma can range from uncomfortable to painful to life-threatening.
+However, there are various options available to relieve pain and mitigate these symptoms, including surgical procedures, chemotherapy, radiation, steroids, pain medicine, and complementary therapies.

 Surgery